royg-9595/spring-helloworld/README.md

 ### Installing tiller

-Run the folloewing commands to install tiller if already not installed on your local cluster
+Run the following commands to install tiller if already not installed on your local cluster

 ```shell script
 kubectl -n kube-system create serviceaccount tiller